Skip to Content

 Getting rigged up!

-Once hooked up to the zipline, the padded platform below me was retracted back into the floor, leaving me dangling from the zipline.
+Once hooked up to the zipline, the padded platform below me was retracted back into the floor, leaving me dangling.

-Having the opportunity to hang from the zipline for a minute as other riders were rigged up was actually soothing in a way, giving me confidence in the equipment, and that I was rigged up correctly.
+Having the opportunity to hang from the zipline for a minute as other riders were rigged up was actually soothing, giving me confidence in the equipment and that it was attached properly.

 Fortunately for me, there’s a wall in front of you that blocks the view of Fremont Street below, which opens right before you fly.